will1b/modern-tweetdeck/README.md

 ![](http://puu.sh/94QI3.png)

-**UPDATE:** This project is discontinued - you can still use it and recommend it to friends, but there may not be any further support.
+**UPDATE:** This project has been discontinued - you can still use it and recommend it to friends, but there may not be any further support.
 However, development on a successor, [cashmere](https://github.com/pixeldesu/cashmere/), has begun.

 A CSS modification for the popular Twitter client 'TweetDeck'